BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2019_short_notes.md

 14/12/2019
 ---
 And the next day is history.. ;) Despite Saturday, I also worked today.
 On Friday, my superior asked me if I could work at the weekend and I said that Saturday was okay - and I did.
 Nobody bothers you, you do your job 😎 - that's how you can work.

+15/12/2019
+---
+It was a really good Sunday 💪.
+I could be in church in the morning and in the evening.
+And in the evening, after the service, our friends who married a week ago and I was there at the wedding visited us.
+Thank God for this time 😉.

+16/12/2019
+---
+And one more day God gave me to live ;).
+Today after work I had some kind of headache and I didn't feel the best 😩.
+So in the evening - altogether with my cousin - we went to the pool. 👍

+17/12/2019
+---
+I think that since the next year I'll stop writing daily notes.
+To be honest?
+I accomplished what I wanted to and I think it doesn't bring more value to me 😒.

+18/12/2019
+---
+Today I'm very busy (as usual 😅) and my day looked like the previous one..

+19/12/2019
+---
+I'm back home.
+Now I'll have a looong break from my studies - I won't return there until 2020 🤯.
+Time flies so quickly 😦😱

+20/12/2019
+---
+I don't feel this Christmas at all...😥 The weather looks like autumn, there is no snow and it's quite warm for December.
+I'm sad and little angry about it 😤😤!

+21/12/2019
+---
+Today one of my cousins came back from Germany.
+We celebrated it and went to the pool 😄.